handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 } from 'handsontable/plugins';
 ```

-Each plugin module contains a different plugin:
+Each module contains a different plugin:

 ::: details Plugin modules